epfl-ada/ada-2021-project-jjzm/README.md

 ## Abstract

 Climate change is a global issue with global repercussions.
 We read, see, hear every day about the ecological disaster we are facing.
 We will try through this study to see if we can deny or not some prejudice about climate change.
 For example, what kind of people are concerned about climate change.
 Is it always the youngest?
-Left-wing politicians ?
+Left-wing politicians?
 As well, we will try to see the evolution of the vision of climate change through the years.
-In fact, with all the data we have, we want to see the correlation we can find between the author’s characteristics (age, country, city, political party, etc) and the quote
+In fact, with all the data we have, we want to see the correlation we can find between the author’s characteristics (age, country, city, political party, etc) and the quote.
-Finally, we want to add some external database about climate change so that we can support our words and maybe try to figure out climate change skepticism within the database through Machine Learning .
+Finally, we want to add some external database about climate change so that we can support our words and maybe try to figure out climate change skepticism within the database through Machine Learning.

 ## Research questions